swaptacular/swpt_accounts/protocol.rst

 1. If the specified prepared transfer exists, server implementations
    MUST:

-   * Try to transfer the ``committed_amount`` from sender's account to recipient's account. [#zero-commit]_ It SHOULD ensured that after the transfer, the amount remaining on the sender's account will not be excessively negative. [#demurrage]_
+   * Try to transfer the ``committed_amount`` from the sender's account to the recipient's account. [#zero-commit]_ It SHOULD be ensured that after this transfer, the amount remaining on the sender's account is not excessively negative. [#demurrage]_

    * Unlock the remainder of the secured amount, so that it becomes available for other transfers. [#unlock-amount]_